Windows OS Hub

 Then the event appears in the Teams channel and an administrator can react to it. send rich text message to teams with powershell

-You may bind the script to EventID 4740 in Event Viewer (learn how to attach a task to an event).
+You may bind the script to EventID 4740 in Event Viewer (you can attach a task to an event).
 Or you can create a job in the Task Scheduler and run the PowerShell script regularly.

 How to Send or Read a Teams Message with Microsoft Graph API?